DEFALTUSER-24/unity-remote-scoreboard/README.md

 # Unity Remote Scoreboard

 This is a basic example of how to do a simple scoreboard in Unity.
-How you decide to show the scores in game is your choice, this example will help you to grab and uplaod content from a remote server.
+How you decide to show the scores in-game is your choice, this example will help you to grab and upload content from/to a remote server.
-Remote server files are writen in PHP 8.0.
+Server files are writen in PHP 8.0.

 ## Content